MelekBadreddine/prometheus-grafana/README.md

-DeployFlask Microservice to Minikube with Prometheus and Grafana Monitoring
+Deploy Flask Microservice to Minikube with Prometheus and Grafana Monitoring

 This project demonstrates a Flask microservice application that is deployed on Minikube and monitored using Prometheus and Grafana.